Dallas RTC sync + TOS Y2K fix

 Attached here is Dallas RTC v1.0 – containing not only a replacement boot program for AUTO usage instead of the one in AReal, including a Y2K fix that works up until year 2030, but also the same code optimised for small size making it fit into a boot sector (=<480 bytes).
 By writing this onto your disks (or disk images, as in the case with my HxC Floppy emu) – or using the AUTO program – your Dallas RTC will now be transparently read by your Atari at boot.

 Have fun – and let me know if you find any bugs!
-The source code is included.
+The source code is included, and can also be found at Github.